Skip to content

 2. Policy Validation Checklist

-Every query must pass these automated checks: - [ ] Row Limits: Does the query have a LIMIT clause?
-(Hard cap e.g., 1000). - [ ] Table Allowlist: Does it only touch tables defined in the Workspace context? - [ ] No Mutations: Does it contain forbidden keywords like DROP, DELETE, UPDATE, INSERT, ALTER, GRANT? - [ ] PII/PHI Control: Are sensitive columns (e.g., ssn, password_hash, private_notes) excluded?
+Every query must pass these automated checks: - [x] Row Limits: Does the query have a LIMIT clause?
+(Hard cap e.g., 1000). - [x] Table Allowlist: Does it only touch tables defined in the Workspace context? - [x] No Mutations: Does it contain forbidden keywords like DROP, DELETE, UPDATE, INSERT, ALTER, GRANT? - [x] PII/PHI Masking: - Sensitive columns (e.g., ssn, password_hash) must be excluded from the SELECT list. - If a sensitive column is needed for filtering (e.g., user_id), it must be hashed or replaced with a pseudonym in the final output returned to the UI.

 3. Semantic Validation & Risk Taxonomy